-Mini Lemon Cheesecakes with Raspberry Sauce – at only 200 calories each, this recipe yields 12 perfect little portions of cheesecake to let you indulge without a huge calorie binge.
+Mini Lemon Cheesecakes with Raspberry Sauce.
+At only 200 calories each, this recipe yields 12 perfect little portions of cheesecake.
+Indulge without a huge calorie binge.

 Happy Valentine’s Day!
 Please check out the other two courses in our Valentine’s Day Dinner Menu:

 Like this Mini Lemon Cheesecakes recipe?

 Plus you’ll see daily recipe suggestions from decadent desserts to quick delicious weekday meals too.

 You can also sign up for our FREE newsletter to know immediately when we add new recipes.
 You’ll also get weekly suggestions for great family friendly meals and desserts too!

 Rock Recipes a participant in the Amazon Services LLC Associates Program, an affiliate advertising program designed to provide a means for us to earn fees by linking to Amazon.com and affiliated sites.
 Our product recommendations are almost exclusively for those we currently use or have used in the past.

 Mini Lemon Cheesecakes with Raspberry Sauce - this recipe yields 12 perfect little portions of cheesecake to let you indulge without a huge calorie binge....even if you sneak a second one!

 - 1 cup cream cheese, one 8 oz block